DominicThorpe/iridium_emulator_c/README.md

 Part of a series on my blog: [The System Fire](https://www.thesystemfire.com/).

 The Iridium Computer Emulator is a program written in pure C which is designed to emulate the Iridium Computer (of course).
-This is a custom 16-bit processor the author of this repository has designed and plans to implement using a microcontroller, probably the Raspberry Pi Zero W.
+This is a custom 16-bit processor the author of this repository has designed and plans to implement using a microcontroller, probably the Raspberry Pi Zero W. The general capabilities of the computer are aimed to be roughly equiavlent to that of the Commodore 64.

 ## The Architecture

 The architecture uses a custom instruction set, the specification for which can be found [here](https://github.com/DominicThorpe/iridium_assembler).
-There are 16 registers available, 5 of which are special-purpose, and 10 are general-purpose.
-4 of the special-purpose registers are 32 bits instead of 16 so they can store complete memory addresses.
+There are 16 16-bit registers available, 5 of which are special-purpose, and 11 are general-purpose.
+The hardware architecture is 16-bits, and can therefore address 16KiB of RAM, which is the maximum addressable by 16 bits.

-The hardware architectire is 16-bits, but has a 32-bit wide address bus, so can address up to 4GB of memory, with a minimum of 8KB being ROM, 64KB being for video memory, and 32KB being for the kernel, leaving most of the ram available for user programs.

-There is also support for a number of I/O devices.
+There will also be support for a number of I/O devices.
 We plan to support an SD Card for the hard drive, video and sound output, and a keyboard.
 There may also be mouse support, but this is not yet decided.

 ### Memory Map

-Because we have an address space of 4GB, we know we can have *up to* 4GB of RAM/ROM, but we don't know how much we will actually have.
-When we implement a microprocessor version of this system, this amount will be much less than 1GB.

-Each process has access to 1Mb of stack, and another 1Mb of heap memory, with the heap starting at the bottom and the stack at the top.
-The high water mark of the heap can be adjusted via syscall 19 (aka *sbrk*).
-The code for a process goes at the start of process memory, followed by non-text data, and text data has its own section, followed by the heap and stack.
+The memory map has yet to be fully determined whilst the emulator is adapted to a fully 16-bit architecture.

 Memory is allocated on the stack using the *friend system*, wherein the heap is organised into a binary tree with each level being a certain block size.
 When allocating memory, the tree is traversed to find a block of the right size.
 If one cannot be found, a large, free block is split into 2 recursively until a best-fit is found.
 Find out more about this technique [here](https://www.geeksforgeeks.org/buddy-system-memory-allocation-technique/).

 ## Current Progress

+Currently migrating from a mixed 32/16-bit architecture to a full 16-bit architecture.

 This project is still a WIP with a lot left to go.
 The roadmap is as follows, and always check the blog to see current progress:
   - Memory